Measure and Probability on General Spaces

 Every other uniform measure over a real line is defined by allocating a measure to each interval proportional to its length, \nu( \, [a, b] \, ) \propto l( \, [a, b] \, ).
 Consequently every uniform measure over a real line reduces to a constant scaling of the Lebesgue measure, \nu ( \mathsf{x} ) \propto \lambda ( \mathsf{x} ), similar to how every uniform measure over countable spaces reduces to a scaling of the counting measure.

-Critically these properties follow from d(x, x) = 0 which is true for any well-behaved metric.
+These null properties follow from d(x, x) = 0, which is true for any well-behaved metric.
 Two real lines with incompatible metrics might feature different Lebesgue measures, but those Lebesgue measures will always share the same null subsets and hence share any properties derived from those null subsets.
-Moving between rigid real lines or parameterizations of a flexible real line will change the Lebesgue measure but not these shared properties.
+Moving between rigid real lines or parameterizations of a flexible real line will change the details of the Lebesgue measure, but not these shared properties.

 Let’s conclude on a more technical note.
 Allocations based on interval lengths can be used to derive consistent allocations over any subset constructed from open and closed subsets, and hence every measurable subset in the Borel \sigma-algebra \mathcal{B}_{\mathbb{R}}.
 They can also be used, however, to derive null allocations to many subsets that are not in \mathcal{B}_{\mathbb{R}}.